illusiveCode/illusiveCode/README.md

 <!-- ![Twitter Follow](https://img.shields.io/twitter/follow/illusiveCode?style=social)       ![Twitch Status](https://img.shields.io/twitch/status/illusivecode?style=social) -->

-<p>The moment I got "Hello World!" to appear in the console, I knew that very moment that this has been my calling. <br>Web development is not something I see as 'just a job', it's something that engages me to be creative and <br>to bring that creativity out for others to experience.
-I just want to keep learning and improve my skills<br> by collaborating with others in this industry!</p>
+<p>The first time I saw "Hello World!" appear in the console, I knew I’d found my path.
+Web development became more than just a skill—it felt like a perfect fit, combining technical problem-solving with a creative outlet.
+The ability to build something functional and visually engaging for others to interact with is incredibly rewarding to me.
+This field continually drives me to learn, push my limits, and collaborate with others who share the same passion for building meaningful digital experiences.
+I’m motivated by the idea of growing my skills alongside a team that values innovation and quality, always looking to create something impactful together.</p>
 <p><strong>DISCLAIMER: NOT ALL OF MY WORK IS ON GITHUB</strong></p>
 <br>
 Connect with me on LinkedIn &#8595;<br>